quora/pyanalyze/docs/type_evaluation.md

 - Comparison against enum members
 - Version and platform checks
 - Use of `and` and `or`
+- Usage in stubs
+- pyanalyze should provide a way to register an evaluation function for a runtime function, to replace some impls.

 Areas that need more thought include:
 - Interaction with typevars